JOIN LOGIN JOIN

 And if you want the official version, his Horus Heresy model is a legit spectacle of violence.
 Meanwhile, the Astra Militarum tank kits are a classic “build one, immediately want another” situation because the variants actually feel different in both look and role.

-The Leman Russ Warhammer 40k Battle Tank
+Tabletop Corner: The Leman Russ Battle Tank (Astra Militarum)

 Leman Russ box